-Several major institutional positions are directly elected by the population, but international observers question the credibility of Iran's elections because of the role of the COG in vetting candidates and limiting the number and ideological diversity of the candidate field.
-Women can vote and run for most offices, and some women serve as mayors, but the COG interprets the Iranian constitution as prohibiting women from running for the office of president.
-Candidates for all offices must receive more than 50% of the vote, otherwise a runoff is held several weeks later.
+Several major institutional positions are directly elected by the population, but international observers question the credibility of Iran's elections because of the role of the COG in vetting candidates and limiting the size and ideological diversity of the candidate field.
+Women can vote and run for most offices, and some women serve as mayors, but the COG has consistently interpreted the Iranian constitution as prohibiting women from running for president.
+Candidates for all offices must receive more than 50% of the vote to avoid a runoff held several weeks later.